 "The Chinese government broke its promise to improve human rights in conjunction with its hosting of the 2008 Summer Olympic Games.
 The months prior to the Olympics were marked by a significant tightening of restrictions on freedom of association, expression, and religion.
 Fundamental rights and freedoms are not guaranteed in China, particularly as the government continues to control and direct judicial institutions and decisions.
 Such control raises serious concerns about the integrity of legal proceedings in controversial cases and has made courts a less attractive venue for citizens seeking redress for official corruption, illegal land seizures, labor rights violations, and other abuses."
 [7i]

-7.04 In its Human Rights Annual Report 2007, published in March 2008, the Foreign & Commonwealth Office (FCO) stated:
+7.04 In its Annual Report on Human Rights 2008, published in March 2009, the Foreign & Commonwealth Office (FCO) stated: